Effective: January 1, 2023.

 YOU AGREE THAT ANY CAUSE OF ACTION RELATED TO THE SERVICES MUST COMMENCE WITHIN ONE (1) YEAR AFTER THE CAUSE OF ACTION ACCRUES.
 OTHERWISE, SUCH CAUSE OF ACTION IS PERMANENTLY BARRED.

-You agree to indemnify, defend, and hold harmless the Coursera Parties from any and all claims, liabilities, expenses, and damages, including reasonable attorneys' fees and costs, made by any third party related to: (a) your use or attempted use of the Services in violation of these Terms; (b) your violation of any law or rights of any third party; or (c) User Content, including without limitation any claim of infringement or misappropriation of intellectual property or other proprietary rights.
+You agree to indemnify, defend, and hold harmless the Coursera Parties from any and all claims, liabilities, expenses, and damages (to the extent attributable to you under the applicable law), including reasonable attorneys' fees and costs, made by any third party related to: (a) your use or attempted use of the Services in violation of these Terms; (b) your violation of any law or rights of any third party; or (c) User Content, including without limitation any claim of infringement or misappropriation of intellectual property or other proprietary rights.

-The Services are managed by Coursera, which is located in Santa Clara County, California.
-You agree that any dispute related to these Terms will be governed by the laws of the State of California, excluding its conflicts of law provisions.
-You further consent to the personal jurisdiction of and exclusive venue in the federal and state courts located in and serving Santa Clara County, California as the legal forum for any such dispute.
+Except as provided below, the Services are managed by Coursera, Inc. which is located in Santa Clara County, California.
+You agree that these Terms will be governed by the laws of the State of California, excluding its conflicts of law provisions.
+In the event of any dispute related to these Terms that is not subject to binding arbitration, you and Coursera will submit to the personal jurisdiction of and exclusive venue in the federal and state courts located in and serving Santa Clara County, California as the legal forum for any such dispute.

 Revisions to the Terms

 We reserve the right to revise the Terms at our sole discretion at any time.
 Any revisions to the Terms will be effective immediately upon posting by us.
-For any material changes to the Terms, we will take reasonable steps to notify you of such changes.
+For any material changes to the Terms, we will take reasonable steps to notify you of such changes, via a banner on the website, email notification, another method, or combination of methods.
 In all cases, your continued use of the Services after publication of such changes, with or without notification, constitutes binding acceptance of the revised Terms.

 If it turns out that a particular provision of these Terms is not enforceable, this will not affect any other terms.
 If you do not comply with these Terms, and we do not take immediate action, this does not indicate that we relinquish any rights that we may have (such as taking action in the future).